IfyAngelo/Multi_AI-Agent_App/README.md

 - **Endpoint:** /write_and_refine
 - **Method:** POST
-- **Description:** Write and refine research articles based on a provided topic and optional outline.
+- **Description:** Write and refine research articles based on a provided topic and optional outline using OpenAI or Groq LLM.
 - **Input:**
 ```
 {
   "topic": "Research topic",
-  "outline": "Optional outline for the article"
+  "outline": "Optional outline for the article",
+  "provider": "openai" // or "groq"
 }
 ```
 - **Output:**